gto76/go-game-utils/README.md

 * Usage: `get-game-ids-from-html [HTML FILE WITH LINKS TO GAMES]`

 * Pass this script filename of html file with list of games and it will return this games urls, one per line.

+#### On 20.9.2014 I managed to download all games from the server!
+They are accessible [HERE](https://github.com/gto76/online-go-games)

 Normalization
 -------------